slowernews/wisdom-tldr/README.md

 > *'Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.'*

 <!--
+Risk Leads to Growth and Excitement

+Risk looks different for everyone.

 2.Suffering is a Temporary But Essential Part of Life

 So adventure is more than just grist for future storytelling — it’s a way to learn optimally.
 And like anything that promotes self-improvement, it’s not always a comfortable process.
 “We need to be willing to grow,” says Jon.
 “We need to be willing to be uncomfortable.”

 -->